Kentucky Eminent Domain Attorneys

 At Sever Walker Padgitt, our mission is to hold condemners, whether they be local, state, federal, utility, or other, accountable to the landowners whose land they are acquiring.
 Our entire firm is built around serving you, the landowner who is facing eminent domain and condemnation.

-We are not currently tracking any projects in Kentucky; however, if you are subject to a proposed eminent domain acquisition, please contact our eminent domain lawyers immediately to discuss.
+If you are subject to a proposed eminent domain acquisition in Kentucky, please contact our eminent domain lawyers immediately to discuss how we can help you make the most of a difficult situation.

 Your condemnation issue is important to us.
 Please complete the form below or contact us directly with your questions.